 How Air Fryers & Convection Ovens are Similar

-Convection cooking is usually a feature found in toaster ovens, higher end standard ovens, and air fryers, all sharing similar basic features such as a timer, ability to change temperatures, and a removable rack or basket that houses your food.
+Convection cooking is usually a feature found in toaster ovens, higher end conventional ovens, and air fryers, all sharing similar basic features such as a timer, ability to change temperatures, and a removable rack or basket that houses your food.
 You will also be able to use parchment paper and aluminum foil in an air fryer as you would with any convection oven.

 The largest difference between air fryer and convection oven is the size.
 You will obviously be able to prepare much more food in a standard size oven with convection heating than an air fryer as the chamber is significantly larger.
 Another difference with most air fryers is that they use a perforated basket instead of a cooking rack.
 Because of the smaller size the perforated basket’s design is to allow air to flow perfectly throughout the chamber and around your food.
-These baskets also are called crisper trays and cooking in them will result in crispier foods.
+These baskets also are called crisper trays and cooking in them will result in crispier chicken tenders, veggies, and more.
 This also creates a difference between air fryers and convection ovens when using aluminum foil or parchment paper.
 In order to maintain the proper air flow, you have to configure and shape the foil or paper to not block these holes, or it can potentially interfere with the cooking process.
-The smaller size of an air fryer compared to a typical convection oven will result in several key differences between the two.
+The smaller size of an air fryer compared to a typical convection oven will result in several main differences between the two.

 · Air fryers need little to no oil

 · Air fryer foods will have a crispier texture similar to deep fried foods

 · Air fryers will cook your food faster

 · Air fryers are much easier to clean

 · Air fryers take up less counter space